-Instant Pot corn chowder is a hearty, vegetarian soup perfect for kicking off soup season.
-This corn and potato soup comes together quick thanks to your pressure cooker but still tastes slow cooked and cozy.
+Instant Pot corn chowder is a hearty vegetarian recipe perfect for kicking off soup season.
+This corn and potato chowder comes together quick thanks to your pressure cooker but still tastes slow cooked and cozy.
+Learn how to make this quick recipe.

 Instant Pot Corn Chowder